mfacton/rgb-control/README.md

 Sync mode repeats every X cycles so the fans have the same color, however this doesn't work well for sharp rotating things because the mismatch in fan LED count (The 12 inch fan skips a cycle)

+Sadly, my motherboard doesn't support individual LEDs so I'm just going to stick to the modes